Blowback (intelligence): Yevno Azef and Russian Imperial secret police

 Russian socialist revolutionary Yevno Azef, as a paid police informant, provided the Russian secret-police Okhrana with information to allow them to arrest an influential member of the Socialist Revolutionary Party.
 After the arrest, Azef assumed the vacant position and organized assassinations, including those of the director of Imperial Russia's police and later Minister of the Interior Vyacheslav Plehve (1904) and Grand Duke Sergei Alexandrovich, the Tsar's uncle (1905).
 By 1908, Azef was playing the double role of a revolutionary assassin and police spy who received 1000 rubles a month from the authorities.

 Soviet disinformation blowback

 Soviet intelligence, as part of active measures, frequently spread disinformation to distort their adversaries' decision-making.
 However, sometimes this information filtered back through the KGB's own contacts, leading to distorted reports.
 Lawrence Bittman also addressed Soviet intelligence blowback in The KGB and Soviet Disinformation, stating that "There are, of course, instances in which the operator is partially or completely exposed and subjected to countermeasures taken by the government of the target country."

 Terrorism

-Terrorism has been described as blowback.
+Terrorism has been described as blowback, often due to the backlash towards the global and regional powers involving controversial foreign policy decisions made within the context of issues affecting the Global South.